Sarah627/Java_miniatures/README.md

         ![while loop can be used for both](/images/while%20can%20be%20used%20for%20both%20sentinel%20and%20counter%20controlled%20loops.png)

-        - the following example illustrates a sentinel controlled loop using while:
+        - the following example illustrates a sentinel controlled loop using `while`:

           ![example number 2 while loop](/images/repeatAdditionQuiz.png)